 Classic chicken saltimbocca in less than 30 minutes!
 This recipe pairs thinly sliced (or butterflied) chicken breast cutlets, crisp slices of prosciutto, and sage with a buttery white wine sauce.
-It’s an easy chicken dinner that looks and tastes like a restaurant-worthy dish.
+It’s an easy, classic Italian-style chicken dinner that looks and tastes like a restaurant-worthy dish.
 Instructions for butterflying a chicken breast into thin cutlets included.

 Classic chicken saltimbocca is a tasty Italian chicken recipe that’s so easy to make at home, right up there with stovetop chicken cacciatore.
 One of our absolute favorite simple chicken dinner recipes the dish features tender chicken breast cutlets topped with thin-sliced prosciutto and fresh sage leaves.

 With white wine and butter, the light pan sauce has a bright, acidic edge with just the right amount of nutty, buttery flavor.
 It’s an unbeatable combination!

 Chicken prosciutto is an easy weeknight or date-night dinner that looks and tastes like a restaurant dish, right up there with baked chicken breasts topped with mozzarella.